Traveling waves of NLS System arising in optical material without Galilean symmetry

 System \eqref{equ:system} arises from a system of nonlinear Schr\"odinger equations in a suitable dimensionless form, see \cite{SBK1997optics}, where the resonant interaction between the beam of the fundamental frequency and its third harmonic in a diffractive dielectric waveguide is characterized by one transverse dimension.
+This system is also used to model cascading nonlinear processes.
+These processes can indeed generate effective higher-order nonlinearities, and they stimulated the study of spatial solitary waves in optical materials with $\chi^{(2)}$ or $\chi^{(3)}$ susceptibilities.
 For more details about the physical meaning of this system, one can refer to \cite{CDS2016nonlinearity,SBK1998JOSA} and the references therein.
-Models such as \eqref{equ:system} so-called cascading nonlinear processes.
-These processes can indeed generate effective higher-order nonlinearities, and they stimulated the study of spatial solitary waves in optical materials with $\chi^{(2)}$ or $\chi^{(3)}$ susceptibilities.
-Recently, the study of system \eqref{equ:system} attracted a quantity of attention; the topics cover existence, scattering, blowup, stability, etc. see \cite{P2010EJDE,OP2021AMP,DZ2022,ADF2021CPDE,CW2023JMP}.
+Recently, the study of system \eqref{equ:system} attracted a quantity of attention in mathematics; the topics cover existence, scattering, blowup, stability, etc. see \cite{P2010EJDE,OP2021AMP,ZD2023MMAS,ADF2021CPDE,CW2023JMP}.

 Let us review some basic properties of system \eqref{equ:system}.
-It is well known that the Cauchy problem \eqref{equ:system} is an infinite-dimensional Hamiltonian system and local well-posedness in $H^1(\mathbb{R}^N)\times H^1(\mathbb{R}^N)$ (see \cite{Book2003NLS}), which have the following three conservation laws:
+It is well known that the Cauchy problem \eqref{equ:system} is an infinite-dimensional Hamiltonian system and local well-posedness in $H^1(\mathbb{R}^N)\times H^1(\mathbb{R}^N)$, $1\leq N\leq3$ (see \cite{Book2003NLS}), which have the following three conservation laws:

 Mass: